– 20-Minute Guided Experience Helps Users Gain Control & Awareness of Food Consumption–

 “Similar to meditating, it’s not until you immerse yourself in the experience do you understand how beneficial it can be,” said Mathur.
 “As you approach the end of your first mindful eating session, you’ll start to understand its power.
 You’ll realize how satisfied you feel – even with less food.
 And each time you do it, you’re improving your relationship with food.”

-The Mindful Eating app is a slice of the company’s broader behavior-based weight loss app debuting this Spring.
-The full app, which is compatible on Apple and Google smartwatches, eliminates the burden of food journaling by using a proven algorithm to calculate calories from the motions of the dominant hand.
+The Mindful Eating app is a slice of the company’s broader behavior-based weight loss app and automated calorie calculator app debuting this Spring.
+The apps, which are compatible on Apple and Google smartwatches, eliminate the burden of food journaling by using a proven algorithm to calculate calories from the motions of the dominant hand.
 Lumme’s innovative technology learns a user’s eating behaviors, calculates risk of bad outcomes, and delivers predictive behavioral support to keep them on track with their health and weight loss goals.

 For a limited time, the Mindful Eating app is free with an invitational access code, obtained directly through the app, available on the Google Play and App Store, or directly from the company website at https://www.lummehealth.com.